 National Disability Insurance Scheme (NDIS) The National Disability Insurance Scheme is a new way of providing individualised financial support for people with permanent and significant disabilities.
-The NDIS is progressively being rolled out across each state and territory, with the exception of Western Australia, who have adopted their own Scheme. (see WANDIS for more information).
 If you are under 65 years of age and would like more information about the NDIS contact their office on 1800 800 110 or visit the website ndis. gov.au.
 You can also request a free copy of the 'NDIS Guidebook for Amputees and People with Limb Difference' from Limbs 4 Life to help you to navigate the transition and goal setting process.
 As a participant of the NDIS it is very important that you can clearly outline your goals, how you will achieve your goals, and how your goals will assist you to live an ordinary life.
 The NDIS refers to prosthetics as Assistive Technology or (AT).
 Selecting your service provider In each state and territory there is a variety of prosthetic clinics.
 You may decide that you would prefer to see a prosthetist who is close to home, or close to your workplace.
 It is entirely up to you who you choose to make your prosthesis.
 You may even prefer to meet with a couple of different prosthetists to discuss your needs.
 A list of prosthetic service providers can be found on the Limbs 4 Life website.
-Go to the 'Find a prosthetist' section to find out more.
-Assistive devices An assistive device is the name given to equipment which aids your ability such as: wheelchairs and walking aids.
+Go to the 'Find a prosthetist' section to find out more, at the back of this Guide Assistive devices An assistive device is the name given to equipment which aids your ability such as: wheelchairs and walking aids.
 If you are publicly funded, financial assistance for some aids and equipment including: wheelchairs and home modifications like ramps, bathroom equipment and shower chairs and vehicle modifications (such as left foot accelerators, hand controls or wheelchair car hoists) are available from some state/territory-based schemes.
 But there is likely to be a waiting period.
 You should seek information relating to the funding available prior to purchasing any equipment.
 Speak to your healthcare team for information relating to these items.
 There are a range of devices which can make life easier.
 If you have a special request, don't hesitate to ask your healthcare team, chances are it may be available.
-Returning to your Place of Residence
+Returning to your place of residence